8.8-magnitude earthquake sends tsunami into coasts of Russia, Japan and Alaska

 Russian authorities said several people were injured, without giving a figure.
 In Japan, at least one person was injured.

-A tsunami height of 3-4 meters (10 to 13 feet) was recorded in Kamchatka, 60 centimeters (2 feet) on Japan's northern island of Hokkaido, and up to 1.4 feet (under 30 centimeters) above tide levels were observed in Alaska's Aleutian Islands.
+A tsunami height of 3-4 meters (10 to 13 feet) was recorded in Kamchatka, 60 centimeters (2 feet) on Japan's northern island of Hokkaido, and up to 1.4 feet above tide levels were observed in Alaska's Aleutian Islands.

 Hawaii and Oregon warn residents of potential damage